A Flexible Framework for Hypothesis Testing in High-dimensions: Introduction

 High-dimensional models are ubiquitous in many areas of applications.
 Examples range from signal processing (e.g. compressed sensing), to recommender systems (collaborative filtering), to statistical network analysis, to predictive analytics, etc. The widespread interest in these applications has spurred remarkable progress in the area of high-dimensional data analysis \cite{Dantzig,BickelEtAl,buhlmann2011statistics}.
 Given that the number of parameters goes beyond the sample size, there is no hope to design reasonable estimators without making further assumption on the structure of model parameters.
 A natural such assumption is sparsity, which posits that only $s_0$ of the parameters $\th_{0,i}$ are nonzero, and $s_0\le n$.
 A prominent approach in this setting for estimating the model parameters is via the Lasso estimator \cite{Tibs96,BP95} defined by

 (We will omit the arguments of $\Lth(y,X;\lambda)$ whenever clear from the context.)

 To date, the majority of work on high-dimensional parametric models has focused on point estimation such as consistency for prediction~\cite{GreenshteinRitov}, oracle inequalities and estimation of parameter vector~\cite{Dantzig,BickelEtAl,WainwrightEllP}, model selection \cite{MeinshausenBuhlmann,zhao,Wainwright2009LASSO}, and variable screening~\cite{fan2008sure}.
+The work~\cite{bunea2007sparsity} extended the oracle inequalities for the lasso to the setting of weak sparsity and weak approximation, where the effect of covariates on the response can be controlled up to a small approximation error by conditioning on a relatively small number of covariates, whose identities are unknown.
+The minimax rate for estimating the parameters in the high-dimensional linear model was studied in~\cite{ye2010rate,raskutti2011minimax}, assuming that the true model parameters belong to some $\ell_q$ ball.

-However, the fundamental problem of statistical significance is far less understood in the high-dimensional setting.
+Despite this remarkable progress, the fundamental problem of statistical significance is far less understood in the high-dimensional setting.
 Uncertainty assessment is particularly important when one seeks subtle statistical patterns about the model parameters $\th_0$.

 Below, we discuss some important examples of high-dimensional inference that can be performed when provided a methodology for testing hypothesis of the form~\eqref{eq:H0-HA}.

 {\bf Example 1 (Testing $\th_{\min}$ condition)} Support recovery in high-dimension concerns the problem of finding a set $\widehat{S} \subseteq \{1, 2,\dots,p\}$, such that $\prob(\widehat{S} = S)$ is large, where $S \equiv \{i: \, \th_{0,i}\neq 0,\, 1\le i\le p\}$.
 Work on support recovery requires the nonzero parameters be large enough to be detected.
 Specifically, for exact support recovery meaning that $\prob(\hat{S}\neq S) \to 1$, it is assumed that $\min_{i\in S} |\th_{0,i}| = \Omega(\sqrt{(\log p)/n})$.
 This assumption is often referred to as $\th_{\min}$ condition and is shown to be necessary for exact support recovery~\cite{meinshausen2009lasso,zhao,fan2001variable,zhao,Wainwright2009LASSO,MeinshausenBuhlmann}.